If you date your cameras, you marry your lenses. That's because, unlike digital cameras, a well-chosen lens can serve you for a very long time.

 Along with that, the 35/1.4 (50mm equiv., seen at top on left) and 14/2.8 (21mm equiv., on right) are my go-to lenses on the interchangeable lens Fuji bodies.
 If I am shooting tight headshots, maybe the 56/1.2 in the middle.

-As a backup, I like the 18-55 kit zoom (not shown).
-Which, although not a speed lens at f/2.8->f/4, is great optically and has stabilization.
+As a backup for the lot, I like the 18-55mm f/2.8-4.0 kit zoom (not shown).
+Which, although not a speed lens, is great optically and has stabilization.

 Good performance from a kit lens (the zoom that often comes packaged with a camera) is not a given, as many of them are crap.
 If you are using a kit zoom as your main lens, know that it will be be sharpest near the middle of the aperture scale—let's say around f/8.
 In fact, most lenses are great at f/8.